lskatz/fasten/paper/paper.md

 We have also taken advantage of Rust to make comprehensive and standardized documentation.
 Continuous integration was implemented in GitHub Actions for unit testing, containerizing, and benchmarking.
-Benchmarking was performed against other mainstream packages using `hyperfine` using 20 replicates and 2 burn-ins [@Peter_hyperfine_2023].
+Benchmarking was performed against other mainstream packages using `hyperfine` using 100 replicates and 2 burn-ins [@Peter_hyperfine_2023].

 ## Results

 Documentation, the container, and code are available at GitHub.
-Benchmarking results were graphed into Figures \label{fig:clean} - \label{fig:straighten}.
+Benchmarking results were graphed into Figures \autoref{fig:clean} - \autoref{fig:straighten}.

 ![Trimming with a minimum quality score \label{fig:clean}](clean.json.png)